emills/redmine-plugin-auto-increment/README.md

   * **-** : Decrement the value
   * **=** : Do not modify the value

-Arugments can be specified in the following formats:
+Arguments can be specified in the following formats:
 * *None*
 * *(variable_name)*
 * *(operations)*